Views of Richard Dawkins: Climate change

 Dawkins accepts that climate change is a major problem facing the world currently.
 He supported an initiative in which 56 newspapers from 47 countries simultaneously published a joint editorial expressing their views on climate change in order to promote awareness of the problem.
 He wrote, "[w]hatever you think about global warming and whether humans are responsible, I think we have to salute this remarkable feat of international cooperation."
 Dawkins has also stated that he accepts that global warming is a threat to the human species.
 Dawkins has also commended Al Gore's documentary An Inconvenient Truth and in response to the question "Is global warming a threat to the human species?" has replied: "Yes.
 You could say that the human species is a threat to the human species.
 I recommend Al Gore's film on global warming.
 See it and weep.
 Not just for the human species.
 Weep for what we could have had in 2000, but for the vote-rigging in Jeb Bush's Florida."

 Covid-19

-On Twitter, Dawkins was a vocal proponent of Covid-19 vaccination and a critic of anti-vaccination sentiment.
-Dawkins has called the unprecedented speed of Covid vaccine production and the sequencing of the virus genome "a glory of science".
+On Twitter, Dawkins was a vocal proponent of COVID-19 vaccination and a critic of anti-vaccination sentiment.
+Dawkins has called the unprecedented speed of COVID-19 vaccine production and the sequencing of the SARS-CoV-2 virus genome "a glory of science".